jbillmann/GarageServer.IO/README.md

 ```
 **_Returns:_ array**

+Returns a list of all entities, their current states, and a list of their prior states and times limited by the server `options.maxHistorySecondBuffer`.

 `id` **string**
 Id of the entity.
 `state` **object literal**
 Current state of the entity.
 `stateHistory` **array of object literals**
-List of all previous states up to `options.maxHistorySecondBuffer`.
+List of all previous states and their execution times up to `options.maxHistorySecondBuffer`.
 #### updatePlayerState
 ---
 ```js
 GarageServerIO.updatePlayerState(id, state)
 ```

+Notify GargeServer.IO of a new state with an id of the player to be updated.
+The idea here is that this call is made during each pass of the physics loop on the server.

 `id` **string**
 Id of the player whose state should be updated.
 `state` **object literal**
-New state of the entity containing all of the properties pertaining to a player for your game - x, y, z, time, etc., whatever you want to add to it.
+New state of the entity containing all of the properties specific to a player for your game - x, y, z, time, etc., whatever you want to add to it.
 #### updateEntityState
 ---
 ```js
 GarageServerIO.updateEntityState(id, state)
 ```

+Notify GargeServer.IO of a new state with an id of the entity to be updated.
+The idea here is that this call is made during each pass of the physics loop on the server.

 `id` **string**
 Id of the entity whose state should be updated.
 `state` **object literal**
-New state of the entity containing all of the properties pertaining to an entity for your game - x, y, z, time, etc., whatever you want to add to it.
+New state of the entity containing all of the properties specific to an entity for your game - x, y, z, time, etc., whatever you want to add to it.
 #### addEntity
 ---
 ```js
 GarageServerIO.addEntity(id)
 ```

+Notify GarageServer.IO that a new entity has been added to the game.

 `id` **string**
 Id of the entity to be added.
 #### removeEntity